aleen42/PersonalWiki/summary/gsm/stack/stack.md

 The RR layer is the lower layer that manages a link, both radio and fixed, between the MS and the MSC.
 For this formation, the main components involved are the MS, BSS, and MSC.
 The responsibility of the RR layer is to manage the RR-session, the time when a mobile is in a dedicated mode, and the radio channels including the allocation of dedicated channels.

+The MM layer is stacked above the RR layer.
+It handles the functions that arise from the mobility of the subscriber, as well as the authentication and security aspects.
+Location management is concerned with the procedures that enable the system to know the current location of a powered-on MS so that incoming call routing can be completed.